TEZv/TEZv_desc/README.md

 - 👋 Hi, I’m @TEZv
-- 👀 I’m interested in Q/A Testing and Q/A Engineering.
+- 👀 I’m interested in Q/A Testing and Q/A Engineering, Full-Stack.
-- 🌱 I’m currently learning Python, Adobe, Front-End basics.
+- 🌱 I’m currently learning Front-End basics.
 - 💞️ I’m looking to collaborate on the IT-Enterprise with professionals.
 - 📫 How to reach me: zazera777@gmail.com.